zyrikby/pyenv-pip-upgrade/README.md

 ```console
 $ pyenv pip-upgrade 3.9.0 3.9.0/envs/pyenv_test miniconda3-latest/envs/myenv
 ```

+The plugin supports autocompletion.
+Press `<TAB>` twice to see options.

 ## Installation
 In order to install the plugin you need at first install and configure [*pyenv*](https://github.com/pyenv/pyenv/).
 Then, just execute the following command from your terminal: